ivangsosa5/LeilenMateoPH/userStories.md

 ### Story 2.2b — Lightbox and Photo Navigation

 **User Story:**
-As a **site visitor**, I want to open a photo in a lightbox and navigate between images, to inspect details comfortably.
+As a **site visitor**, I want to open a photo in a lightbox and navigate between the photos currently shown in the expanded view, to inspect details cómodamente.

 **Acceptance Criteria:**

 * Lightbox opens on photo click.
 * Keyboard navigation: ESC closes, arrows navigate between photos.
+* Lightbox receives the already-filtered photo set from the expanded view (no filter UI inside Lightbox).
 * Focus trap and accessibility ensured.

 **Definition of Done:**

 * Lightbox functional and responsive.
-* Photo navigation works correctly and is accessible.
+* Photo navigation works correctly and is accessible over the currently filtered set.
+* No filter UI inside Lightbox; it respects the filter applied in the expanded view.

 **Responsible Agents:** tdd-test-first, react-test-implementer, accessibility-auditor **Priority:** High